iotaledger/iota-wiki/tutorials/pages/create-nft-with-iota-sdk.md

 # Create an NFT with the IOTA SDK and IPFS in NodeJs

-In this tutorial, you will upload your desired image to [IPFS](https://ipfs.tech/) and create an NFT from the unique IPFS URL on the Shimmer testnet.
-This tutorial will build on the tutorial "[Setup testnet address and receive funds from the faucet](https://wiki.iota.org/tutorials/wallet-setup)".
-If you haven't completed it, please do so, and afterward, come back here, or make sure you have a prefunded wallet.
+In this tutorial, you will upload your desired image to [IPFS](https://ipfs.tech/) and create an NFT from the unique IPFS URL on the Shimmer Testnet.
+This tutorial will build on the tutorial "[Setup Testnet address and receive funds from the faucet](https://wiki.iota.org/tutorials/wallet-setup)".
+If you still need to complete it, please do so, and afterward, come back here or make sure you have a funded wallet.
 You will use the same folder and development environment as in the mentioned prerequired tutorial, allowing you to reuse the Stronghold account with funds on it.

 ## Prerequisites